What is a doula?

 Me as your doula

 This is where having a doula comes in.
 Simply, my role is to be there, to support you as you need me, throughout your pregnancy, birth and postnatal journey - for as long as you need me.
-I have also trained as a Mindful Mamma hypnobirthing instructor, Holistic infant sleep coach and Brazelton newborn baby observation practitioner, and am currently training as an NCT 1:1 breastfeeding counsellor.
+I have also trained as a Mindful Mamma hypnobirthing instructor, Holistic infant sleep coach and Brazelton newborn baby observation practitioner, and an NCT breastfeeding counsellor.
 I am therefore able to offer a comprehensive service to the families I work with, giving evidence based support on the most commonly worried about topics!

 Having a Doula means that you have someone to talk through your worries, fears, hopes and dreams with.
 You can plan ways of coping together, and be reassured that when the big day comes, your doula will only be a phone call away.
 You can look forward to your labour and postnatal days feeling relaxed, positive and prepared.